-As of the time of writing, the annual income requirement is at P360,000.
-Actually, it used to be higher than that and I’m not sure why they lower the income requirement.
-Perhaps, in order to attract more customers in the next few months.
+As of the time of writing, the annual income requirement is P360,000.
+Actually, I remember it being a bit higher than that and I’m not sure why they lowered the income requirement.
+Perhaps, in order to attract more customers.

 Disadvantages of Owning a Citibank Citi PremierMiles Credit Card

 The only and the main disadvantage that I know of is the Annual Membership Fee.
 It has been continuously increasing and now it’s at P5,000.
 The thing is, there are other cards that could offer similar travel-related benefits to cardholders than Citibank PremierMiles.

 If you, however, frequently use your credit card, and if your main priority is to earn miles, then the annual fee might be of no concern since it might be justified by the number of miles that you will earn from this card.

 Will I keep my Citibank Citi PremierMiles card?

 I’ve been with this card for more than 12 years and it has some sort of sentimental value to me.
 Another reason why I want to keep this card is that my credit limit is so high and I can make a loan using my credit limit if ever I want to boost my business.

 The interest that they charged me for the loans I’ve taken in the past was also quite low in comparison with their competitors.